 - Place a rack in the center of the oven and preheat to 375F (190C) or 350F (175C) for convection.

 - Combine the water, milk, butter, sugar, and salt in a medium pot.
 Bring to a boil over medium heat.

 - Add the flour and stir with a wooden spoon until the mixture comes together and forms a dough.
 Continue to stir the dough until it begins to dry and you see a film start to form at the bottom of the pot as the result of the dough sticking.
 1 or 2 minutes.

 - Transfer the dough to a stand mixer fitted with a paddle.
 If you don't have a mixer, use a heatproof spatula to mix the dough.
-Add the eggs one at a time and mix on low speed, making sure each egg is full incorporated before adding the next.
-This may seem difficult at first, but eventually the batter will loosen up.
+Add the eggs one at a time and mix on low speed, making sure each egg is fully incorporated before adding the next.
+This may seem difficult at first, but eventually, the batter will loosen up.

 - Bake the choux on the center rack for 10 minutes.
 Rotate the pan 180 degrees and bake for 10 minutes more.
 When finished, the choux will be golden brown and feel light to the touch.
 When broken open, the choux should be mostly hollow.